How to critique

 Reviewing

-• The first part can be a single paragraph -- it summarizes the key contribution of the paper as you see it, gives an overall assessment, and points to the key issues, concerns, or strengths.
-Don't forget the strengths.
-Try to articulate succinctly what you know now that you didn't know before you read the piece.
+• The first part can be a single paragraph: it summarizes the key contribution of the paper as you see it, gives an overall assessment, and points to the key issues, concerns, or strengths.
+Don’t forget the strengths.
+Try to articulate succinctly what you know now that you didn’t know before you read the piece.
 Often a quick summary can draw attention to strong features you were not conscious of, or makes you realize that what you were impressed by is not so impressive after all.
+This is also where you can provide your overall assessment and advice to the editor.
+You can be emphatic but still be decent: if you strongly support, show your enthusiasm; if you are strongly opposed, say that too while signaling the reasoning.

 • The second part discusses 3 - 6 major features of the paper; the checklist below lists features that could be useful to think through when selecting themes.
 Try to organize by theme (measurement, explanation etc.).